-Dominic (Nick) Parker is a professor of applied economics at the University of Wisconsin–Madison where he directs the graduate studies program and serves editorial roles at three leading journals in environmental and resource economics.
+Dominic (Nick) Parker is a professor of applied economics at the University of Wisconsin–Madison where he serves editorial roles at three leading journals in environmental and resource economics.
 He holds a PhD in economics from UC-Santa Barbara where he was a National Science Foundation fellow in economics & environmental science.

 Parker holds academic affiliations complementary to his activities at UW-Madison.
 He is the Ilene and Morton Harris visiting fellow at Stanford’s Hoover Institution where he helps direct the Hoover Project on Renewing Indigenous Economies.
 Parker is a regular lecturer on research methodology for the Ronald Coase Institute, and for Elinor Ostrom Workshop programs for young scholars.
 He is a senior fellow at the Property Environment Research Center where he directs the summer fellowship and seminar program for scholars.